akshaywaghmare-atlan/atlanhack/README.md

 ### Changing storage of telemetry data
 The SDK uses SQLite as the default storage for telemetry data using SQLAlchemy and the SQLite file is stored in `/tmp/app.db`.
-You can change the storage to any database with SQLAlchemy compatibility by setting the `SQLALCHEMY_DATABASE_URI` and `SQLALCHEMY_CONNECT_ARGS` environment variables and installing the sQLAlchemy compatible database driver.
+You can change the storage to any database with SQLAlchemy compatibility by setting the `SQLALCHEMY_DATABASE_URI` and `SQLALCHEMY_CONNECT_ARGS` environment variables and installing the SQLAlchemy compatible database driver.